 Where a child continues to make less than expected progress, despite interventions, they receive highly personalized interventions to accelerate their progress and enable them to achieve their potential.
+These will be recorded either in target letters or the completion of an SEN Support Plan document.
 When appropriate, specialist outside agencies support this.
 The SENCo and class teachers work with specialists to select effective teaching approaches, appropriate equipment, strategies and interventions in order to support the child's progress.
 If support is not impacting on the child's progress and this is still of significant concern, the school, after consultation with parents and other professionals, will request either Short Term Additional Resource funding (STAR) which usually lasts for 2 terms or, for longer term needs, a Consideration of Statutory Assessment (COSA).
 COSA requests may result in the child being granted an Education, Health and Care Plan (EHCP) from the Local Authority.
 Parents can also request assessment for an EHCP by contacted the Local Authority directly.